-The Buffalo National River has over 300 cave systems within its boundary, and many of these systems are unique to the area.
+The Buffalo National River has more than 500 caves within its boundaries.
 The Ozark Mountains are known to have one of the largest karst networks in the mid-west United States.
 Karst systems are a type of topography that is formed upon or in contact with rock units of limestone and dolomite.
 These units are formed, most typically, by the dissolution of calcium carbonate by water as it percolates down from the surface into the cracks and fissures of the rock unit layers.

 Karst systems in the Buffalo River drainage are associated with the Boone Formation.
 The Boone Formation is composed of limestone of the Mississipian age, and has intermittent chert layers near the top and bottom of the formation.
 Typically most of the larger cave systems are found in and near the upper and lower contacts of the Boone.
 However, some of cave systems have passages that go into the upper (Mississipian and Pennsylvanian) and lower (Ordovician) stratigraphic layers.
 To learn more about how the Ozarks formed and the geology of the Buffalo River Valley visit the park's Climate and Geology page.